Yoga beginner

 You absolutely do not have to go out and buy fashionable yoga gear.
 We don’t!
 Wear comfortable clothing that you feel confident to move in.
 Layers are recommended, so you can regulate your body temperature.
 It is particularly important that we have warm layers (especially jumpers and socks) for the shavasana at the end of class.

-Bring a water bottle and most importantly an open mind!
 You are also welcome to bring your own mat, towel and props.

 I have an injury